CqZeng2333/Legends-of-Valor/src/readme.txt

 !!!!!!!!!!!!!!!!!!!!The console must support ANSI to make the output colorful!!!!!!!!!!!!!!
 Or messy codes may appear.

-For the readability of code, the game is mainly devided into 4 packages: Avatars, Equipments, Map and GameEnvironment:
+For the readability of code, the game is mainly divided into 4 packages: Avatars, Equipments, Map and GameEnvironment:

 Avatars
 ==========================================================